6.22 Ordinal logistic regression

 ## P(Depression) @ Physical activity = No 0.733 0.184 0.083

 Individuals in the non-reference level (in the second row of the table above) have a greater chance of having more severe depression.
-This “shift towards higher probabilities” happens in a manner that is constrained by the proportional odds assumption.
+This “shift toward higher probabilities” happens in a manner that is constrained by the proportional odds assumption.
 To help clarify this assumption, consider the following set of empirical ORs (based on the raw data, not estimated from a model), each comparing the odds of being in higher levels vs. lower levels at different outcome cutoff values.

 # Empirical ORs, computed based on raw probabilities